-This sweet-and-savory Homemade BBQ Sauce Recipe tastes so much better than store-bought, and it’s cheaper too.
+This sweet-and-savory Homemade BBQ Sauce Recipe is perfect for marinating meat, dipping, topping, and basting.
+It tastes so much better than store-bought, and it’s cheaper too.
 Best of all, you can make it with better ingredients and fewer preservatives.
-Watch the video tutorial and see how easy it is.
+Watch my video tutorial and see how easy it is.

 This post may contain affiliate links.
 Read my disclosure policy.